 In larger corporations, you might never have seen your CEO unless they happened to be giving a company meeting, such as a town hall.
 You’d receive emails from them on various business objectives that were sent to all employees.

-Post-pandemic, the duties of the CEO have changed.
+Post-pandemic CEOs have seen their duties evolve.
 Instead of relying on prior knowledge obtained from experience, companies need a CEO who possesses specific traits.
 A few traits that forward-thinking businesses are looking for include:

 Foresight is the ability to envision the various outcomes associated with a business decision.
 It’s a behavioral mindset that requires the ability to look at one decision and perceive the potential consequences of taking action.